VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 Input
 ---------

 The input is defined with the "IN" keyword.
 Currently the video input in implemented in the cortical system.
 The stimuli is created using a *.mat* file.
 This stimuli is in form of spike and is fed to a SpikeGeneratorGroup() .
-This group is then connected to a relay neuron group with synapses().
+This group is then connected to a relay NeuronGroup() with a synapses() object.
 The main purpose of the relay neurons is to have positions for input neurons (SpikeGeneratorGroup does not support positions).
-The input can be defined using the following tag:
+The input can be defined using the following keyword:

-	:params: **<idx>{int}:** Index of the neuron group.
+	:params: **<idx>{int}:** Index of the NeuronGroup().

 		**<input file location>:** relative path to the input .mat file.